 An insurance broker, Claude was one of the key conduits of information through the Shadows network of agents.
-He would be murdered in 1931 by members of Nick Savolis Chicago mob.
+He's murdered in 1931 by members of Nick Savoli's Chicago mob.

 - Replacement Goldfish: For the murdered Claude Fellowes.

 - Cool Car: His hack cab does have a sophisticated shortwave radio setup.
-Also it is one of The Shadows preferred means of transportation, making it cool by association.
+Also it's one of the Shadow's preferred means of transportation, making it cool by association.

 - Flanderization: The radio and 1994 film versions of Shrevvy are quite a bit more comical and dense than the pulps character.

 - Strange-Syntax Speaker: The radio version only.
-He would often repeat the first few words of his sentences again at their ends for no apparent reason, resulting in dialogue like "I was talking to my friend Big Charlie, I was talking."
-No other version of the character displayed this tendency, no reason was given for this quirk, and the other characters never seemed to think anything unusual about this habit beyond that it showed Shrevvy's relative lack of formal education.
+He often repeats the first few words of his sentences again at their end for no apparent reason, resulting in dialogue like "I was talking to my friend Big Charlie, I was talking".
+No other version of the character displays this tendency, no reason is given for this quirk, and the other characters never seem to think anything unusual about this habit beyond that it shows Shrevvy's relative lack of formal education.